 Upon completing the course I was awarded a distinction and it was wonderful to receive this award at the Leeds Beckett Masters ceremony with my daughter watching on.
 Currently, I am very fortunate to teach in my third year of Reception within an International School in Taiwan.
 My husband also teaches within Primary (Key Stage 2) and my daughter now is in Year 3.

-I am a keen writer and soon to be author, my passion is the ‘lived stories’ of others, but I have also been investigating my own, within autoethnography.
-In July, I presented at the 2021 Autoethnography Conference which retold my struggles as a trainee teacher.
+I am a keen writer and author, my passion is the ‘lived stories’ of others, but I have also been investigating my own, within autoethnography.
+In July, I presented at the 2021 Autoethnography Conference which retold my experiences as a trainee teacher.
+I regularly write for my school newsletter and quarterly magazine, Connect.